mehdiismaaili/Asterix-Maven/README.md

 - [Mysql](https://www.mysql.com/en/):
   * The App uses a Mysql database, this database will store the user info(username, email, pass, secret key)
-  * The database will also store the the files to be surveilled with thier content encrypted.
+  * The database will also store the the files with their name, path on your machine and thier content hashed.

 ### Copright 2024 © [Mehdi Ismaaili](https://github.com/mehdiismaaili)